 - Under continuous blockade from the Israeli government since 2007

 We are in the process of developing the 2022 Gaza Girls program and will begin accepting applications in the Spring 2022.
 Details coming soon.
 If you are interested in joining or learning more, please email [email protected].

-Palestinian women including Palestinians living in Gaza, the West Bank, and Arabs from 48 between the ages of 18-25 passionate about social change and peacemaking who are interested in connecting with their peers to make a positive impact in their communities and the world
+Palestinian women, including Palestinians living in Gaza, the West Bank, and Arabs from 48, between the ages of 18-25, who are passionate about social change and peacemaking and who are interested in connecting with their peers to make a positive impact in their communities and the world.

 In 2004, Bessan Abuelaish, a 15-year-old from Gaza, came to our camp in New Mexico.
 Despite the many hardships she had faced during her young life, Bessan refused to give up hope for peace.
-Her light shone brightly.
 Five years later, Bessan was tragically killed in the fighting between Israel and Gaza, along with her two sisters and a cousin.

 Bessan’s (1988-2009) memory lives on through her father Izzeldin Abuelaish, a medical doctor who worked in Israeli hospitals, and who published a book in remembrance of her called I Shall Not Hate: A Gaza Doctor’s Journey on the Road to Peace and Human Dignity.
 Tomorrow’s Women co-founder and filmmaker, Debra Sugerman created the documentary film Broken as a tribute to her legacy as a peacemaker.
 The Gaza Girls program is dedicated to Bessan and all those affected by war and violence.